Analyze a Scaling Study

 The benchpark analyze

-command can be used to generate pre-configured
+command can be used to generate pre-defined

 charts for analysis of scaling studies using Caliper and Thicket.

-We use the Thicket performance analysis library to compose and visualize the Caliper performance data.
+uses the Thicket performance analysis library to compose

-, run the benchpark analyze
+benchpark analyze

 A calltree of the regions that were executed in the benchmark.